maplibre/martin/README.md

   --pool-size=<n>                   Maximum connections pool size [default: 20].
   --watch                           Scan for new sources on sources list requests.
   --workers=<n>                     Number of web server workers.
+  --ca-root-file=<path>             Loads trusted root certificates from a file.
+The file should contain a sequence of PEM-formatted CA certificates.
   --danger-accept-invalid-certs     Trust invalid certificates.
 This introduces significant vulnerabilities, and should only be used as a last resort.
 ```